2000 LPGA Tour

+Karrie Webb (seen here in 2009) had the most tournament wins and earnings on the LPGA Tour in 2000.

 The 2000 LPGA Tour was the 51st season since the LPGA Tour officially began in 1950.
 The season ran from January 13 to November 19.
 The season consisted of 36 official money events.
 Karrie Webb won the most tournaments, seven.
 She also led the money list with earnings of $1,876,853, breaking her own record for single-season earnings.

 The U.S. Women's Open was the first tournament with a purse over $2,000,00 and a winner's share of $500,000.
 This was the last season that the du Maurier Classic (now known as the Canadian Women's Open) was considered an LPGA major.
 It was replaced as a major by the Women's British Open in 2001.
 There were seven first-time winners in 2000: Dorothy Delasin, Sophie Gustafson, Lorie Kane, Laurel Kean, Janice Moodie, Grace Park, and Charlotta Sörenstam.

 The tournament results, leaders, and award winners are listed below.